 The companies below all make tampons and/or pads and you can either find them online or purchase them from some stores.
 There's also the option of a cruelty-free subscription box, Cora, at the end.

-While Seventh Generation is primarily known for their cruelty-free cleaning products, they also offer a wide selection of feminine care products including tampons, pads and pantyliners.
+While Seventh Generation is primarily known for their cruelty-free cleaning products, they also offer a wide selection of menstrual care products including tampons, pads and pantyliners.
 They are available in grocery stores like Whole Foods and Target (shop here) as well as on Amazon (shop here).

 In addition to their natural washes, The Honey Pot also makes their own chlorine-free pads and pantyliners, which are designed with plant essence oil to prevent itchiness.
 They are available individually, as well as with a monthly subscription service through their website.

-In addition to carrying other cruelty-free brands, Whole Foods actually has their own affordable cruelty-free line of feminine care products within their 365 “Everyday Value” store brand.
+In addition to carrying other cruelty-free brands, Whole Foods actually has their own affordable cruelty-free line of menstrual care products within their 365 "Everyday Value" store brand.
 They offer a variety of tampons and pads, which can be found in Whole Foods stores (obviously), as well as on Amazon (shop here).

 This is L. makes vegan-friendly organic Cotton tampons, pads and liners as well as condoms.
 L. matches each sale of a tampon, pad or liner with a donation of an organic cotton pad to a girl in a developing country.
-The packaging is very trendy-looking, making them ideal if you want your feminine products to be more “incognito” in your handbag.
+The packaging is very trendy-looking, making them ideal if you want your period products to be more "incognito" in your handbag.
 They are available online individually or with a subscription, and can also be found in stores like Target and Whole Foods.